werfu/magento-docker-compose-dev/readme.md

 	* pdo_mysql
 	* simplexml
 	* soap
-* Redis
+* Redis: A fast key-value store.
+Configured as a memory online store for now, but support for dump on shutdown could be added easily.
-* PHPMyAdmin (accessible on port 8080)
+* PHPMyAdmin: PHPMyAdmin is configured to allow remote connection.
+Use the database credentials in the following section to log onto the db server.
-* MailCatcher (accessible on port 1080)
+* MailCatcher: Mailcatcher is a fake SMTP service which catch all mail going through and allow you to read them in a web interface.
+Pretty usefull to debug mail template and suchs.

 ## Services structure
 Docker-compose use service name as hostname.
 You will need those while configuring
-* db: MySql server
+* db: MySql server (listening on port 3306)
-* fpm: PHP-FPM.
+* fpm: PHP-FPM listening on port 9000.
 If you need to execute PHP commands (like running n98-magerun), do it there.
-* redis: Redis cache
+* redis: Redis cache (listening on port 6379)
-* mailcatcher: Mailcatcher is a fake SMTP service which catch all mail going through and allow you to read them in a web interface.
-Pretty usefull to debug mail template and suchs.
+* mailcatcher: (accessible on port 1080 with your web brower)
-* phpmyadmin: PHPMyAdmin is configured to allow remote connection.
-Use the database credentials in the following section to log onto the db server.
+* phpmyadmin: (accessible on port 8080 with your web brower)
-* nginx: A plain nginx server.
+* nginx: listening on http (80) only (TODO: Add SSL support)

 ## Database configuration
 The MySQL database configuration are passed to the MySQL instance as environment variables set inside the docker-compose.yml file.
 They are used to initialize the MySQL instance on the first run.
 Feel free to adjust them as you need.
 By default the root password, the regular user name, it's password AND the database are all set to "magento".
 AGAIN, THERE IS NO SECURITY EXPECTATIONS HERE, DO NOT USE IN PRODUCTION.